 Please note that this blog is based on laws effective on May 2, 2020 and may not contain later amendments.
 Please contact Cray Kaiser for most recent information.

-UPDATE: The templates have been updated as of June 3, please use the new download link provided below.
+UPDATE: The PPP loan forgiveness templates have been updated as of June 3, 2020.
+Please use the new download link provided below.

 We last shared some best practices and next steps once you receive your PPP funds.
 It’s now time to start tracking your use of the funds to determine the amount to be forgiven.
 To aid you in this process, we’ve prepared a few Excel workbooks which you can download by clicking the link below.
 Each workbook contains instructions, the loan forgiveness calculator, determination of your FTE (full time equivalent), actual tracking of costs template, a certification template and two examples so you can “see the math” in action.